capsa-gg/capsa-documentation/blog/2025-02-15-why-we-built-capsa/index.md

 Let's start by saying that Unreal Engine is a great tool that can be used to build great games, from indie to AAA.
 No wonder it's so widely used for such a wide variety of games (as well as for television and movies, it's even used by some government agencies).

-With Companion Group, our focus is on the multiplayer/online aspects of game development.
+With our dayjobs, our focus is on the multiplayer/online aspects of game development.
 And although Unreal Engine is great to work with, we have noticed a few shortcomings in tooling.

 One of these shortcomings has to do with logging.
 Collaborating effectively on bugs or issues arising duing playtests can be a very big challenge.
 The most common way to address these issues is to share log files in chats or in project management software.
 The larger a team is, the greater these challenges are.